mongodb/leafygreen-ui/packages/hooks/README.md

 **Default:** `true`

-Determines whether or not the useEffect hook should run.
+Determines whether the event handler is attached or not.

 #### optional.dependencies